The Ark (Swedish band): Melodifestivalen and Eurovision Song Contest

 On December 26, 2006, Swedish TV revealed that The Ark were one of four acts invited to be jokers in Melodifestivalen.
 The Ark would later explain that they had taken the offer because Melodifestivalen is the biggest TV show in Sweden and they would be able to perform their new single to 4 million viewers, and since the show always dominated the media during the winter they would cheekily dominate the show and thereby dominate the media.

 When Melodifestivalen started, The Ark participated with their song "The Worrying Kind" in the second heat at the Scandinavium arena in Gothenburg.
 They performed last and went straight to the final in Stockholm with 185,858 televotes.
-The final was held at the Globe Arena on March 10, where The Ark once again performed as the last song.
+The final was held at Avicii Arena on March 10, where The Ark once again performed as the last song.
 They won the final with a total of 248 points, against the runner up's 189 points ("A Little Bit of Love" with Andreas Johnson).
 The Ark had received 492 180 televotes (against the runner up Måns Zelmerlöw with 402 133), which was a new voting record for the show, and 116 jury points (against the runner up Andreas Johnson's 101).
 After the victory there were some newspaper articles discussing the song's similarities with "Love Grows (Where My Rosemary Goes)" by Edison Lighthouse, and the songwriter Barry Mason made a comment that he was thinking of suing The Ark.
 This never happened.

 On May 12 the band represented Sweden in the Eurovision Song Contest 2007 in Helsinki, where they ended on 18th place.
 The song was still a huge radio hit in Sweden, and The Ark became the first band in the history of the famous Swedish radio show Tracks to hold the number one and the number two spots of the charts with two of their songs at the same time, "The Worrying Kind" as number one and "Absolutely No Decorum" as number two.